 The heart, muscle, and nerve cells use electrolytes to carry electrical impulses to other cells.

-The level of an electrolyte in the blood can become too high or too low, leading to an imbalance.
-Electrolyte levels can change in relation to water levels in the body as well as other factors.
+The levels of electrolytes in the blood can become too high or too low, leading to an imbalance.
+Electrolyte levels can change in relation to water levels in the body, as well as other factors.

-These electrolytes must be replaced to maintain healthy levels.
 The kidneys and several hormones regulate the concentration of each electrolyte.
-If levels of a substance are too high, the kidneys filter it from the body, and different hormones act to balance the levels.
+If the level of one is too high, the kidneys filter it from the body, and different hormones act to restore a balance.

-Symptoms will depend on which electrolyte is out of balance and whether the level of that substance is too high or too low.
+The symptoms depend on which electrolyte is out of balance and whether its level is too high or too low.

 - irregular heartbeat